Affiliation Networks Reviewed

 Awin: Affiliate Window

-Part of the Axel Springer and United Internet Groups (Germany), Awin is a global affiliate network with ShareASale and Commission Factory.
+Part of the Axel Springer and United Internet Groups (Germany), Awin is a global affiliate network.

 The Awin group has 15 offices worldwide, 1,100 employees, 225,000 contributing publishers and 16,500 advertisers around the globe.